Erechtites hieraciifolia: Edible Pile Driver

 Identification is 100% certain; this is Erechtites hieraciifolia.
 Properly prepared, it is delicious, and all of the local professional chefs whom I’ve gotten interested in wildcrafted foods are pretty excited to work with this plant.
 It’s not at its best raw and unadorned, but a little kitchen tweaking and flavor pairing and it’s suddenly amazing.

 E. hieraciifolia has been viewed a famine food as the Caesar Weed (Urena lobata) is a famine food: Nutritious, common, and edible if you can get past this or that.
 With Caesar Weed it is texture, with E. hieraciifolia it is aroma and flavor though opinions do vary from ugh to delicious.
 These plants are plentiful in the spring and summer.
 Tall, rank and in your face, it is hard to misidentify a Fireweed.
-Foul or not it is as good as any other spring/summer green.
+Foul or not it is as good as any other spring/summer green and is not unheard of in winter either.
 Perhaps the key is proper preparation.
 Fernald did not have a lot of chefs giving the green a try.

 As to the scientific name, Erechtites hieraciifolia.
 The latter part, hieraciifolia, is easy: It means “having leaves like the hawkweed,” referring to the Hieracium (which itself means of or pertaining to priests) But Erechtites is more involved and botanists tend to not know their Greek.
 One, for example, will say it may come from Erechtho, to break.
 Another says it might be for the fable early king of Athens, Erechtheus.
 Both close but no cigar.

 The plant has many local names as well besides Fireweed: Goat’s Chicory, Burn Weed, Stickers, Sun’s Ribs, Dog Weed and American Burnweed.
 There is also a second “Fireweed” a tall perennial (Epilobium angustifolium) in the evening-primrose family with spikes of pinkish-purple flowers.
 It is also edible.
 Our Fireweed has one other common name: Pilewort.
 Folks used Oil of Fireweed to externally treat their hemorrhoids.
 Fireweed puts out the fire.
-It has some internal uses as well, such as treating dysentery.
+A poultice of the leaves work well I am told.
+Fireweed also has some internal uses as well such as treating dysentery.

 And I saved this for last: The pronunciation of Erechtites hieraciifolia, is eleven syllables: e-rek-TEE-tez hee-eh-rak-ee-FO-li-a.
 I should mention that some folks remember Erechtites by starting with “Eric’s Teeties.”
 Clearly Greeks like long words.
 That is why it is easy to tell the difference between an Irish and Greek cemetery.
 When you drive by the Irish cemetery the stones are all tall and skinny with vertically engraved short names like Sean Ireland.
 Whereas all the stones in the Greek cemetery are low and long to accommodate Βασιλιος Σταβρος Τσαπατσαρις.